kagiko/vaultwarden-wiki/Enabling-admin-page.md

 This page allows a server administrator to view all the registered users and to delete them.
 It also allows inviting new users, even when registration is disabled.

 To enable the admin page, you need to set an authentication token.
-This token can be anything, but it's recommended to use a long, randomly generated string of characters, for example running `openssl rand -base64 48`. **Keep this token secret, this is the password to access the admin area of your server!**
+This token can be anything, but it's recommended to use a long, randomly generated string of characters, for example running `openssl rand -base64 48`.

+**Keep this token secret, this is the password to access the admin area of your server!** Which is why you should [secure the admin token](#secure-the-admin-token).

 To set the token, use the `ADMIN_TOKEN` variable: